-You see, I knew that I was going to go back over it to edit and rewrite, but forgot to mention until I let a few people read several chapters.
+You see, I knew that I was going to go back over it to edit and rewrite, but I forgot to mention it until I let a few people read several chapters.
 They basically just uttered, "They're alright..." trailing off, not able to look me directly in the eye.
 I think they might have even been a little embarrassed for me.
 To which I replied, "Oh, this isn't the final draft.
 I'm rewriting the entire book."
 Basically, I wanted to get a feel for what it might be missing at that point and how I could make it better.
 I don't think I'll be doing that again.
-I'll wait until I've completed the second draft at least.
+I'll wait until I've completed the second draft, at least.

 Books are about dialogue with action.
 Lots of descriptive scenes without action are boring.
 While you may feel that describing everything in the room is necessary, it is more important to write it so that the reader feels as though they're there in the moment.
 You want the reader to experience the emotions and really feel the highs or lows.
-If you're not excited about your writing, then the reader won't be excited about it either.
+If you're not excited about your writing, the reader won't be excited about it.
 If it doesn't make you sad, then it's probably not going to make the reader sad.
 Understand?

 Rewriting Your Book

 Once you finish it, it's time to edit and rewrite it.
 Trust me, after you go back and read the first draft—you're going to want to rewrite it.
 This is when your story really starts to develop.
-Ideas will just pop out at you and the changes will flow.
+Ideas will pop out at you, and the changes will flow.
 Be prepared to spend hours at this phase.

-You may find someone to accept your novel soon after searching for a publisher, then again it may not get accepted for years or even at all.
+You may find someone to accept your novel soon after searching for a publisher, but then again, it may not get accepted for years or even at all.
 The thing about self-publishing is that you can get it out there in the public eye as soon as you're ready.
 It's in your hands.

 Good luck and happy writing!